Engine Vacuum Test

 * Vacuum is measured in inches of mercury vacuum ("hg vacuum).
 For every 1000 ft. of increase in altitude, 1 "hg is subtracted from the vacuum gauge reading.

 Normal Engine: On a normal engine, accelerate to 2000 rpm and then quickly release the throttle.
-The engine should snap right back to a steady 17-21 "hg vacuum.
+The engine should return to a steady 17-21 "hg vacuum.

 Steady low between 5-10 "hg vacuum: This indicates that the engine has a leak in the intake manifold or the intake gasket.
-This leak should be easy to find because it would be making a loud hissing noise.
+This leak should be easy to find because it would make a loud hissing noise.

 Steady low between 10-15 "hg vacuum: This reading indicates late valve timing.
 There's a good chance the vehicle has jumped timing.
 Check the timing belt or chain, depending on the application.